Image 1 of 1

 Some weeks also include:

-the opportunity to submit two essays of 1000 and 2500 words each for peer comments
+the opportunity to submit two essays of 1000 and 2500 words each for peer comments and instructor feedback

 additional optional writing exercises